What training do I need after uni to work as a teacher?

 If you are considering training as a teacher in Scotland, there are two undergraduate training routes open to you and you can find out more about these in our advice on what to study at university if you want to teach.

 If you want to train in Scotland as a graduate, the qualification you’ll need to take is the Postgraduate or Professional Diploma in Education (PGDE).
 You’ll need a valid degree to apply for a PGDE.
 You can find out more about the requirements from Teach in Scotland.

 If you are taking a PGDE in Scotland you can apply to the Student Awards Agency for Scotland (SAAS) for a loan and you may also be eligible for grants, depending on your circumstances.
 You can find further information on funding via TARGETpostgrad.

 As in the rest of the UK, there are two basic options to you.
 You can take an undergraduate course that leads to qualified teacher status – find out more about this from our advice on what to study at university if you want to become a teacher.
 Alternatively there are two qualification paths for graduates:

 - Graduate Teacher Programme (GTP) – this allows you to qualify while you work.
 You may receive a salary from the school where you are teaching.

 In Northern Ireland, as elsewhere in the UK, you can apply for an undergraduate degree course leading to qualified teacher status.
 See our advice on what to study at uni if you want to be a teacher for tips on how to choose your undergraduate course.

 Alternatively, you can take a PGCE after your first degree.
-You can find out about funding your studies through loans and grants from the Northern Ireland Department of Education and from TARGETpostgrad.
+You can find out about funding teacher training from nidirect, the government website for Northern Ireland, and from TARGETpostgrad.